pj90/test2/docs/README.md

 Push your scripts for git commands.

-# Push your entry one at a time to practice more and more.
+# Push your changes one at a time to practice more and more.

 Clone address : https://github.com/dru18/test2.git